How to make a smooth transition to a new dental office

 Ask questions

-Before your first day at a new office, the details of your role may have already been communicated to you by your employer or office manager.
-You may also have received a variety of handbooks, as well as any other information needed to seamlessly step into the role.
-Sometimes, though, it may take some time to get fully acquainted with your new office and team.
-This may include adapting to the work style and preferences of your new dentist.
+Before your first day at a new office, your new doctor or office manager may have already communicated the details of your role.
+You may have received an employee handbook, as well as any other information needed to step into the role.
+Sometimes, though, it takes some time to get fully acquainted with your new office and team.
+This may include adapting to the office's protocols, as well as the work style and preferences of your new dentist.

 Usually, getting up to speed on these items just takes a little bit of time.
-But if you have any questions, it’s best not to hesitate to pose them to the dentist.
+But if you have any questions, don't hesitate to ask.
+Your new team should anticipate that you'll have some questions and be eager to answer them.

 Stick with it